-Provided from OIC APCD Analysis presented at Advisory Group on March 31st, 2023
+Source: OIC APCD Analysis presented to Advisory Group on March 31, 2023

-Even with insurance, the high cost of ambulance services can be a surprise to consumers who have yet to meet their annual plan deductible or who have cost-sharing based on co-insurance rather than a fixed copayment.
+Even with insurance, the high cost of ambulance services can be a surprise to consumers who have yet to meet their annual plan deductible or who have cost-sharing based on coinsurance rather than a fixed copayment.
 In the APCD analysis, even when appropriate cost-sharing was factored in, consumers still faced a potential balance bill in excess of \$500, no matter their EMS provider or geographic location.
-A report completed in 2021 found that 1/3 of insured patients cannot afford a surprise medical bill of \$1,000 or more, and 47% of insured patients cannot pay an emergency expense over \$400 without borrowing money or selling assets.
+A report completed in 2021 found that one-third of insured patients cannot afford a surprise medical bill of \$1,000 or more, and 47% of insured patients cannot pay an emergency expense over \$400 without borrowing money or selling assets.